Designing a policy

 To maintain the target level of accessibility, specify a process and schedule to review content and tools in scope.

 Feedback from users who might find accessibility barriers can help you identify issues.
 Your policy should include information on how you will gather feedback.
-It should also include information how how your organization will handle and respond to feedback.
+It should also include information on how your organization will handle and respond to feedback.

 More comprehensive policies may capture broader information.
 For example, how to implement the policy, or who or what departments are responsible, specific exclusions.